Gender-Based Violence Support, Response and Prevention Resources

 Understanding consent can be complicated, but lack of understanding is not an excuse for engaging in non-consensual sexual activity.
 Most importantly, consent is a knowing and voluntary agreement to engage in sexual activity.
 Silence, incapacitation or non-action is not a form of consent.
 Please review UMR’s complete consent policy in the Student Handbook and see the policy here: https://policy.umn.edu/hr/sexharassassault

-As required by Title IX, the University does not discriminate on the basis of sex in any of its education programs or activities, including in admissions and employment.
-Inquiries about the application of Title IX can be directed to the University’s Title IX Coordinators or to the U.S. Department of Education, Office of Civil Rights.
-The Title IX Coordinators on the University’s campuses may be contacted at:
+Inquiries about Title IX can be directed to the University’s Title IX Coordinator and/or to the U.S. Department of Education, Office of Civil Rights.
+The Title IX Coordinators for the University’s campuses can be found here:

 Campus